cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack.rst

 Creating the novarc file
 ----------------------------------------------------------------------

-An initial novarc file is currently created for you automatically and can be activated wih ::
+An initial openrc file is currently created for you automatically and can be activated wih ::

     $ source ~/.cloudmesh/clouds/india/juno/openrc.sh